Are SAT and ACT Prep Classes a Good Investment?

 In specific fields of study, such as medicine and law, incoming freshmen may be able to jump to the front of the line for admission and even apply to some academic programs early if their math or science subscores meet a higher threshold.
 On the other hand, students who score well enough overall to get accepted may still have to take a basic math course if their math subscore isn’t up to par.
 This will cost money and not count toward a degree.

-When faced with the choice of paying for a prep class or using many of the free options available, it can be tempting to go cheap.
+When faced with the choice of paying for an SAT or ACT prep class or using many of the free options available, it can be tempting to go cheap.
 There are some ways to shave some dollars off these course costs, including:

 - Checking Groupon or other deal sites for coupon offers for online courses.
 (This is how we managed to get such a good deal on our course of choice.)